Chapplication/chatty-friend/README.md

    ```

 4. **Simulate wake word** - Press `w` to wake up Chatty
+   wake word detection only works in headless mode on raspberry Pi where there is a lot of control over audio and system resources.
+   On Mac, use keboard "push to talk" with the space bar to simulate VAD, and use W key to simulate wake word detection.
+   This also allows for fast interactive prompt development as you don't have to go through the sleep/supervise cycle to iterate.

 5. **Talk to Chatty** - Hold `space` and speak (push-to-talk mode)